Semion Mogilevich: Money laundering and tax evasion

 Until 1998, Inkombank and Bank Menatep participated in a US$10 billion money laundering scheme through the Bank of New York.
-Mogilevich was also suspected of participation in large-scale tax fraud, where untaxed heating oil was sold as highly taxed car fuel – one of the greatest scandals that broke around 1990–1991.
+Mogilevich was also suspected of participation in large-scale tax fraud, where highly taxed car fuel was sold as untaxed heating oil – one of the greatest scandals that broke around 1990–1991.

 Estimates are that up to one-third of fuels sold went through this scheme, resulting in massive tax losses for various countries of Central Europe (Czech Republic, Hungary, Slovakia and Poland).
 In the Czech Republic the scandal is estimated to have cost the taxpayers around 100 billion CZK (≈US$5 billion) and involved, besides others, murders and the attempted assassination of a journalist writing about the problem.

 In 2003, the United States Federal Bureau of Investigation placed Mogilevich on the "Wanted List" for participation in the scheme to defraud investors in Canadian company YBM Magnex International Inc. Frustrated by their previous unsuccessful efforts to charge him for arms trafficking and prostitution, they had now settled on the large-scale fraud charges as their best hope of running him to ground.
 He was considered to be the most powerful Russian mobster alive.
-In a 2006 interview, former Clinton administration anti-organized-crime czar Jon Winer said: "I can tell you that Semion Mogilevich is as serious an organized criminal as I have ever encountered and I am confident that he is responsible for contract killings."
+In a 2006 interview, former Clinton administration anti-organized-crime official Jon Winer said: "I can tell you that Semion Mogilevich is as serious an organized criminal as I have ever encountered and I am confident that he is responsible for contract killings."

 Mogilevich was arrested in Moscow on January 24, 2008, for suspected tax evasion.
 His bail was placed, and he was released on July 24, 2009.
 On his release, the Russian interior ministry stated that he was released because the charges against him "are not of a particularly grave nature".

 Ivan Fursin has been closely linked to Mogilevich.